-WaterSense Mandatory Checklist Requirement Bathroom Sink Faucets – All bathroom sink faucets shall be WaterSense labeled bathroom sink faucets or faucet accessories (e.g., aerators).
-The faucet must have a flow rate that does not exceed 1.5 gallons per minute (gpm) (5.7 liters per minute [lpm]) at a pressure of 60 psi (414 kPa) at the inlet when water is flowing.
-A flow test does not exceed 0.25gal.
-The flow rate shall be no less than 0.8 gpm (3.0 lpm) at a pressure of 20 psi (138 kPa) at the inlet when water is flowing.
+WaterSense labeled homes are required to have WaterSense labeled bathroom sink faucets or faucet accessories (e.g., aerators).
+To earn the WaterSense label, a faucet must have a flow rate that does not exceed 1.5 gallons per minute (gpm) at a pressure of 60 psi at the inlet when water is flowing.
+Additionally, the flow rate shall be no less than 0.8 gpm at a pressure of 20 psi at the inlet when water is flowing.

-In order for a home to earn the WaterSense® label, all bathroom sink faucets or faucet accessories must be WaterSense labeled.
+For a home to earn the WaterSense® label, all bathroom sink faucets or faucet accessories must be WaterSense labeled.
 A lavatory faucet accessory is a device that can be added to or removed from a bathroom sink faucet (typically, it screws onto the tip of the faucet spout).
-Faucet accessories frequently serve as the flow control mechanism that determines if a faucet meets the minimum and maximum flow rate requirements of the WaterSense specification.
-Faucet accessories control flow rate either through flow restriction (narrowing the opening through which the water is discharged from the faucet) or flow regulation (adapting the width of the opening through which the water is discharged from the faucet based upon fluctuations in water pressure to maintain a constant flow rate).
-Faucet accessories include:
+Faucet accessories frequently serve as the flow control mechanism that determines if a faucet meets the flow rate requirements of the WaterSense specification.
+Faucet accessories control flow rate either through flow restriction (narrowing the opening through which the water is discharged from the faucet) or flow regulation (adapting the width of the opening through which the water is discharged based on fluctuations in water pressure to maintain a constant flow rate; Figure 1).

 - Aerators: Add air into the water stream to increase the sensation of flow (this is the most common type of faucet accessory).